danielpilborough/RockPaperScissorsLizardSpock/README.md

 ## Description

-I've been learning Javascript and whilst doing the 'mandatory' rock, paper, scissor tutorial from Bro Code on YouTube I decided to add some 'complexity' to it to demonstate to myself that I understood what I was learning.
+I've been learning Javascript and whilst doing the 'mandatory' rock, paper, scissor tutorial from Bro Code on YouTube I decided to add some 'complexity' to it to demonstrate to myself that I understood what I was learning.
-Im a big fan of the Bing Bang Theory so it was only natuall to add Lizard and Spock into the mix!
+Im a big fan of the Bing Bang Theory so it was only natual to add Lizard and Spock into the mix!

 The website is simple, you have 5 options to choose from, 'Rock','Paper','Scissors','Lizard','Spock', once you have selected your option the computer will choose an option at random and you will be shown the outcome.